SWI-Prolog/rclswi/README.md

 requests can use the issue tracker of the GitHub repository.

-All contributions are welcome: example   code, fixes, better interfaces, ports, etc.  Please provide as Git pull requests if possible.
+All contributions are welcome: example   code, fixes, better interfaces, ports, tests, etc. Please provide as Git pull requests if possible.

 ## Status